checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/troubleshooting-missing-spans.md

 ![Trace with missing spans](/docs/images/otel/traces-missing-spans.png)

-### Troubleshooting missing spans
+## Troubleshooting missing spans

 Missing spans can happen due to various reasons.
-Wether you're sending data to Checkly directly from your applications and services, or through the OpenTelemetry Collector, these are possible reasons for missing spans to happen.
+Wether you're sending data to Checkly directly from your applications and services, or through the OpenTelemetry Collector, these are steps to confirm everything is properly setup.

-1. Verify your sampling strategy.
+### 1. Verify your sampling strategy

    Using Checkly Traces, we recommend sampling for the tracestate header `checkly=true`, which will reduce your Egress/Ingress costs and ensure that all the spans that were originated through a check are there.